WarsayT/TinDog/README.md

 # Tools

+* HTML for the content
+* CSS for custom styling
-I used bootstap grid system to create a responsive web page.
+* bootstap grid system to create a responsive web page.
+* fontawsome for icons
+* google fonts for typography